 - Talk too much or complain about how bad you feel.
 Your interviewer meets with disabled people every day.
 For this reason, you should only share details about your financial situation.

-- Offer too information about your life.
+- Offer too much information about your life.
 For example: If it sounds like you live with a partner or relative rent-free, it may affect your SSI payment.
 If a friend occasionally gives you free meals or a ride somewhere, that can also affect your benefit amount.

 You May Qualify for Legal Assistance